ronalfy/reorder-posts/readme.txt

 == Screenshots ==

-1. Metronet Reorder Posts allows you to easily drag and drop posts to change their order
+1. Reorder Posts allows you to easily drag and drop posts to change their order
+2. Admin panel settings

 == Changelog ==